Deep Learning of Semi-Competing Risk Data via a New Neural Expectation-Maximization Algorithm: Boston Lung Cancer Study

-Figure \ref{fig:blcs_baseline} depicts the average estimated cumulative baseline hazard functions and 95\% bootstrap confidence intervals over 50 resamplings of our data with replacement.
-As shown, the baseline hazards are highest in the sojourn time between progression and death.
-Figure \ref{fig:blcs_log_risk} depicts the log-risk $(h)$ functions for the predicted effect of patient age at diagnosis on each state transition, take over a sequence of potential ages and stratified by sex and smoking status.
+To compare the results in Table \ref{tab:blcs_results_compare} to those from our method, Figure \ref{fig:blcs_log_risk} depicts the log-risk $(h)$ functions for the predicted effect of patient age at diagnosis on each state transition, take over a sequence of potential ages (40 to 75 years) and stratified by sex (male versus female) and smoking status (smoker versus non-smoker).
 All other covariates were fixed to be at their sample means or modes for illustration.
-As shown, there is a non-linear relationship between age and the risk functions, which differ by transition, particularly in the transition from progression to death.
-Further, the risk of progression decreases with age but increases with death, both from diagnosis and from progression.
-Smoking status appears to have a strong effect on the risk of death from diagnosis, and to a lesser extent for the other state transitions.
-Across all state transitions, males have a higher risk of mortality than females, regardless of age and smoking status.
+As shown, there is a slight, increasing relationship between age and all three state transitions, but particularly in the transition from progression to death.
+Further, these relationships differ by sex, with males 65 and older having a greater increase in the risk of progression and death following progression.
+Smoking status appears to have a stronger effect on the risk of death from diagnosis, and to a lesser extent for the other state transitions, with male smokers having a higher risk of death than male non-smokers.
+Male patients are shown to have a higher risk of mortality than female patients, following both diagnosis and progression, and regardless of age and smoking status.
+However, the separation in risk between male smokers versus non-smokers and male versus female patients in the risk of death following diagnosis suggest potential interaction effects for this state transition.